Limiting the Federal Government's Fiscal Exposure by Better Managing Climate Change Risks

 Pub.
-L. No 112-141, tit.
+L. No 112-141, div.
+F, tit.
 II, subtit.
-A, § 100215(d) (2012).
+A 126 Stat.
+405, 916 (2012).

 GAO, FEMA: Action Needed to Improve Administration of the National Flood Insurance Program, GAO-11-297 (Washington, D.C.: June 9, 2011).

-For more information about FEMAs challenges related to flood maps, see GAO, FEMA Flood Maps: Some Standards and Processes in Place to Promote Map Accuracy and Outreach, but Opportunities Exist to Address Implementation Challenges, GAO-11-17 (Washington, D.C.: Dec.
+For more information about FEMA's challenges related to flood maps, see GAO, FEMA Flood Maps: Some Standards and Processes in Place to Promote Map Accuracy and Outreach, but Opportunities Exist to Address Implementation Challenges, GAO-11-17 (Washington, D.C.: Dec.
 2, 2010).

-GAO-11-297 also contained two other related matters for congressional consideration: (1) allowing the National Flood Insurance Program to charge full-risk premium rates to all property owners and providing assistance to some categories of owners to pay those premiums and (2) clarifying and expanding FEMAs ability to increase premiums or discontinue coverage for owners of certain repetitive loss properties.
+GAO-11-297 also contained two other related matters for congressional consideration: (1) allowing the National Flood Insurance Program to charge full-risk premium rates to all property owners and providing assistance to some categories of owners to pay those premiums; and (2) clarifying and expanding FEMA's ability to increase premiums or discontinue coverage for owners of certain repetitive loss properties.

-GAO, Managing Preparedness Grants and Assessing National Capabilities: Continuing Challenges Impede FEMA Progress, GAO-12-526T (Washington, D.C.: Mar.
-20, 2012).
-See also GAO, Disaster Response: Criteria for Developing and Validating Effective Response Plans, GAO-10-969T (Washington, D.C.: Sept.
+GAO, Emergency Preparedness: Opportunities Exist to Strengthen Interagency Assessments and Accountability for Closing Capability Gaps, GAO-15-20 (Washington, D.C.: Dec.
+4, 2014).
+See also Managing Preparedness Grants and Assessing National Capabilities: Continuing Challenges Impede FEMA's Progress, GAO-12-526T (Washington, D.C.: Mar.
+20, 2012) and Disaster Response: Criteria for Developing and Validating Effective Response Plans, GAO-10-969T (Washington, D.C.: Sept.
 22, 2010).